Adirondack Regional Technology Center

 The core functions of the TRAID Program include assistive device re-utilization, device demonstration, device loans, and information dissemination and training.
 These services are made available under the Assistive Technology Act (P.L.
 108-364), Part C of the Individuals with Disabilities Education Act, and the Administration on Community Living (ACL).

-Community Partners make it possible to ensure access to Assistive Technology throughout the region with AT lending closets located in Plattsburgh and Malone.
+Community Partners make it possible to ensure access to Assistive Technology throughout the region with an AT lending closet located in Plattsburgh.
 An assistive device is any item, product or piece of equipment that can be used to maintain or improve the functional abilities of individuals with disabilities.
 It can be something as simple as a modified toothbrush handle or as complex as a voice-activated computer system.

 ARTC serves Clinton, Franklin, Essex and St. Lawrence Counties of New York.
 There are 12 NYS TRAID Centers and an ARTC Assistive Equipment Lending Program